anish-lakkapragada/pallonizer/README.md

 # pallonizer

 This is a fun chrome extension that turns all images, videos, and iframes on the current screen to pallone memes (from the r/pallone subreddit)!
-We select a random meme, format it to your screen (ok fine, we use Reddit's API for this), and then replace an image!
+We select a random meme, format it to your screen with Reddit API, and then replace an image!

 Non-spicy page without memes: